-At College of Saint Mary, it is possible to go from a high school graduate to a practicing physician assistant in 5 years.
+At College of Saint Mary, you can go from a high school graduate to a practicing physician assistant in just 5 years.
 Students accepted into the pre-PA status are assigned a level (1 – 3) according to the extent to which they have completed prerequisite courses necessary to start the graduate Physician Assistant program.
 Levels 4 and 5 are the Master of Science in Physician Assistant Studies program.
-The majority of students with pre-PA status are pursuing a Bachelor of Science in Human Biology because the pre-requisite courses for the Master of Science in Physician Assistant Studies program align with the Human Biology curriculum.
-However, additional programs and majors at College of Saint Mary are available to students with the pre-Physician Assistant status, depending on the student’s past academic experience.
-Inquire now.

 The U.S. Department of Labor projects demand for physician assistants will grow by 22 percent by 2022.
 Physician assistants earn a median annual salary of $90,930.